Garbine Muguruza delivers epic racket smash in upset loss against comeback mom Tsvetana Pironkova - KESQ

 Likes fast courts

-There is a new supplier of the hard-court surface at the US Open, which has generally had the effect of significantly speeding up the courts.
-They suit Pironkova, whose slice forehand in quicker conditions can cause real havoc to opponents.
+There is, though, something new at the US Open: A supplier of the hard-court surface, which has generally had the effect of significantly speeding up the courts.
+The courts suit Pironkova, whose slice forehand in quicker conditions can cause real havoc to opponents.

-It did at times to 10th seed Muguruza although the Spaniard — who pulled out of last week’s warmup Western & Southern Open with an ankle injury — led 5-3 in the opener.
+It did at times to 10th seed Muguruza although the Spaniard — who pulled out of last week’s warmup Western & Southern Open citing an ankle injury — led 5-3 in the opener on another hot, humid day.

+After Pironkova rallied to take the first with a backhand winner, Muguruza flung her racket in dismay.

 The Australian Open finalist saved five break points to level at 2-2 in the second set in what felt like it could be a turning point.